granular-software/template-docker-single-user/README.md

 {{PROJECT_DESCRIPTION}}

-This template is a Docker-first MCP server that uses a single user with a generated API key.
+This template is a Docker-first MCP server that uses a single user with API key authentication.
-No database is required.
-OAuth2.1 endpoints are still implemented to satisfy MCP requirements, but the login page simply asks for the API key.
+It implements a full OAuth2.1 flow using SQLite database for token storage, but simplifies the login to just ask for the API key.

 ## Quick Start